 Those are significant hurdles to overcome before Amazon’s automated stores can be delivered to the masses.
-On top of that, Recode revealed in January that as the AI running Amazon Go stores continues to learn, it still has to be monitored and supported by human staff.
+On top of that, Recode revealed in January that as the AI running Amazon Go stores continues to learn, it must be monitored and supported by human staff.

-Here are four ways that traditional grocery stores can face off against tech-savy competitors:
+Here are four ways that traditional grocery stores can face off against tech-savvy competitors:

 1. Expand your own efficient, convenient offerings

-Stores like Amazon Go will always have an advantage when it comes to convenience and efficiency.
+Stores like Amazon Go will always have an advantage when tracking convenience and efficiency.
 For some customers, being able to grab groceries quickly is always a priority, and stores like Amazon Go will make it harder than ever to compete in that area.

 2. Focus on the in-store customer experience – not just transactions

 It might sound like a contradiction, but there is much more to grocery shopping than just buying groceries.
-Everything from the quality of your customer service to the cleanliness of your dairy fridge impacts the customer experience, and by investing in that experience you can satisfy your customer at every step of the purchase journey.
+Everything from the quality of your customer engagement to the cleanliness of your retail store impacts the customer experience, and by investing in that experience you can satisfy your customer at every step of the purchase journey.

 There are thousands of different ways that you can address your customers’ pain points to make shopping easier.
 The specifics will depend on your stores, but the best way to learn what you need to change is simple: ask.
 Ask your customers what they’d like to see changed, ask your front-line staff what people are complaining about, and ask yourself what you have the opportunity to offer that no one else can.